What Can I Expect in the Weeks After Losing a Loved One to an Accident?

 Don’t wait to get a copy of the police report before hiring a lawyer.
 Anticipate lengthy delays from the police department handling the investigation.
 Oftentimes, the police do not release any information about a fatal accident until the report is complete, a process that could potentially take several months.
 Some police agencies will release a “face sheet” only that includes identifying information; however, most police departments release all the information at the end, after a full report has been completed.
 You really can’t afford to wait, an early investigation will provide much more that a later started on.

 Assistance with this process, whether through free, informative books and articles on what to expect after an accident and the mistakes to avoid, or by speaking with an experienced attorney, often allows families to focus on what is most important: grieving for the loved one they lost.

-Author of several books and articles designed to help victims of accidents and their families, attorney James Ballidis has practiced personal injury law in Orange County for over 25 years, receiving several accolades, including the Martindale Hubbell Bar Register of Preeminent Lawyers AV rating for his exemplary trial skills and strict adherence to a professional code of ethics.
+Author of several books and articles designed to help victims of accidents and their families, attorney James Ballidis has practiced personal injury law in Orange County for decades, receiving several accolades, including the Martindale Hubbell Bar Register of Preeminent Lawyers AV rating for his exemplary trial skills and strict adherence to a professional code of ethics.

 So, go on - call (888) 752-7474, or send over our free case

 review form, even if you're not sure.
 We're here to help.

 You were wonderful throughout my case.
 Thank you so much for taking the time to explain the process so that I could feel comfortable.
 When I was hurt, I really did not know where to turn and Suzanne was comforting and knowledgable.
 Thanks again for all you did.